Interdisciplinary Studies (ID)

 Further study of French theological vocabulary, grammar, and readings from selected theological literature in French.
 Not for graduate credit.
 May not be audited unless already taken for credit at Trinity.
 Prerequisite: ID 4021.
 Offered spring.

 A survey of biblical theology, including methodological issues of debate during the last two centuries.
 Emphasis on the Bible's storyline, examining how the books and corpora of the Bible contribute to the unfolding history of redemption.
 Attention is given to themes of temple, sacrifice, priest, rest, kingship, exile, idolatry, promise, messiah, wisdom, and others.
 Finally, the relationship of biblical theology with other disciplines, especially exegesis and systematic theology, is considered.
-Required for all MA in CM, MA in MHC, and MDiv students.
+Required for all MA in MHC, and MDiv students.
 Should be taken during first year of enrollment.
-Offered fall and spring.

 ID 5001 Foundations for Integrative Thought - 3 Hours